ijlee2/embroider-css-modules/packages/type-css-modules/README.md

 ### Can I use the file extension \*.module.css?

-Good news!
-You can continue to use `*.module.css` to indicate the stylesheets that are for CSS modules.
+Yes!
+You may use `*.module.css` to indicate the stylesheets that are for CSS modules. `type-css-modules` will create declaration files with the extension `*.module.css.d.ts`.

-`type-css-modules` will create declaration files with the extension `*.module.css.d.ts`.
-The [Prettier configuration](#use-prettier) shown above can remain as is.
+The [Prettier configuration](#use-prettier) (shown above) can remain as is.

 ## Limitations